 Step 3: Edit

 This step is key when you’re decluttering your home.
 Once your belongings are categorized, it’s time to consider what to keep and what you can let go of.
-Start with the easy stuff: keep the items you truly love and use, and discard or donate duplicates or items that are damaged.
+Start with the easy stuff: keep the items you truly love and use, and discard or donate duplicates or items that are damaged (for larger furniture pieces, some charities will even come pick them up for free).
 There’s no magic number for how much you should keep or get rid of; this is about what works for you and your home.
 If you get stuck, ask yourself these five questions as you declutter.

 Step 4: Arrange